SHUBHAM-KANPURE/MERN-Interview-Notes/README.md

 ## JavaScript (Core + Advanced)

-### Q. Difference between var, let, and const
+### Q.1 Difference between var, let, and const
 #### 1. Var

-##### Definition:
-var is a function-scoped variable.
+##### Definition: var is a function-scoped variable.
 It can be re-declared and updated and is hoisted with undefined.

 Example: